By the end of this section, you will be able to:

 If a labor market model with flexible wages does not describe unemployment very well—because it predicts that anyone willing to work at the going wage can always find a job—then it may prove useful to consider economic models in which wages are not flexible or adjust only very slowly.
 In particular, even though wage increases may occur with relative ease, wage decreases are few and far between.

 One set of reasons why wages may be “sticky downward,” as economists put it, involves economic laws and institutions.
-For low-skilled workers being paid the minimum wage, it is illegal to reduce their wages.
+For low-skilled workers receiving minimum wage, it is illegal to reduce their wages.
 For union workers operating under a multiyear contract with a company, wage cuts might violate the contract and create a labor dispute or a strike.
 However, minimum wages and union contracts are not a sufficient reason why wages would be sticky downward for the U.S. economy as a whole.
-After all, out of the 150 million or so workers in the U.S. economy, only about 1.4 million—less than 2% of the total—are paid the minimum wage.
-Similarly, only about 12% of American wage and salary workers are represented by a labor union.
+After all, out of the 73.3 million or so employed workers in the U.S. economy who earn wages by the hour, only about 1.1 million—less than 2% of the total—do not receive compensation above the minimum wage.
+Similarly, labor unions represent only about 12% of American wage and salary workers.
 In other high-income countries, more workers may have their wages determined by unions or the minimum wage may be set at a level that applies to a larger share of workers.
-But for the United States, these two factors combined affect only about one-fifth or less of the labor force.
+However, for the United States, these two factors combined affect only about 15% or less of the labor force.

 Economists looking for reasons why wages might be sticky downwards have focused on factors that may characterize most labor relationships in the economy, not just a few.
-A number of different theories have been proposed, but they share a common tone.
+Many have proposed a number of different theories, but they share a common tone.

 One argument is that even employees who are not union members often work under an implicit contract, which is that the employer will try to keep wages from falling when the economy is weak or the business is having trouble, and the employee will not expect huge salary increases when the economy or the business is strong.
 This wage-setting behavior acts like a form of insurance: the employee has some protection against wage declines in bad times, but pays for that protection with lower wages in good times.
 Clearly, this sort of implicit contract means that firms will be hesitant to cut wages, lest workers feel betrayed and work less hard or even leave the firm.

 The adverse selection of wage cuts argument points out that if an employer reacts to poor business conditions by reducing wages for all workers, then the best workers, those with the best employment alternatives at other firms, are the most likely to leave.
 The least attractive workers, with fewer employment alternatives, are more likely to stay.
 Consequently, firms are more likely to choose which workers should depart, through layoffs and firings, rather than trimming wages across the board.
-Sometimes companies that are going through tough times can persuade workers to take a pay cut for the short term, and still retain most of the firm’s workers.
-But these stories are notable because they are so uncommon.
-It is far more typical for companies to lay off some workers, rather than to cut wages for everyone.
+Sometimes companies that are experiencing difficult times can persuade workers to take a pay cut for the short term, and still retain most of the firm’s workers.
+However, it is far more typical for companies to lay off some workers, rather than to cut wages for everyone.

 The insider-outsider model of the labor force, in simple terms, argues that those already working for firms are “insiders,” while new employees, at least for a time, are “outsiders.”
-A firm depends on its insiders to grease the wheels of the organization, to be familiar with routine procedures, to train new employees, and so on.
+A firm depends on its insiders to keep the organization running smoothly, to be familiar with routine procedures, and to train new employees.
 However, cutting wages will alienate the insiders and damage the firm’s productivity and prospects.

 Finally, the relative wage coordination argument points out that even if most workers were hypothetically willing to see a decline in their own wages in bad economic times as long as everyone else also experiences such a decline, there is no obvious way for a decentralized economy to implement such a plan.
 Instead, workers confronted with the possibility of a wage cut will worry that other workers will not have such a wage cut, and so a wage cut means being worse off both in absolute terms and relative to others.
 As a result, workers fight hard against wage cuts.

 These theories of why wages tend not to move downward differ in their logic and their implications, and figuring out the strengths and weaknesses of each theory is an ongoing subject of research and controversy among economists.
 All tend to imply that wages will decline only very slowly, if at all, even when the economy or a business is having tough times.
 When wages are inflexible and unlikely to fall, then either short-run or long-run unemployment can result.
-This can be seen in Figure 21.6.
+Figure 21.6 illustrates this.

-The interaction between shifts in labor demand and wages that are sticky downward are shown in Figure 21.7.
+Figure 21.7 shows the interaction between shifts in labor demand and wages that are sticky downward.
 Figure 21.7 (a) illustrates the situation in which the demand for labor shifts to the right from D0 to D1.
 In this case, the equilibrium wage rises from W0 to W1 and the equilibrium quantity of labor hired increases from Q0 to Q1.
 It does not hurt employee morale at all for wages to rise.